mazeyqian/mazey/README.md

 ## API Examples

-There ara some usage cases maintained by hand below.
+There ara some examples maintained by hand below.
 For more latest information, please check the [documentation](https://i.mazey.net/mazey/docs/modules/_index_.html).

 **Table of Contents**